montybechir/http-reverse-proxy/README.md

 A Go-based HTTP reverse proxy featuring load balancing, rate limiting, and CORS support.
 This reverse proxy is designed without relying on third-party implementations or the net/http/httputil package, ensuring a lightweight and customizable solution.

+Assumption: the use of other packages unrelated to reverse proxy implementations, such as uber-go/zap for logging, was permitted.

 ### Table of Contents

-    Features
+- Features
-    Getting Started
+- Getting Started
-        Prerequisites
+- Prerequisites
-        Installation
+- Installation
-        Configuration
+- Configuration
-        Running the Proxy
+- Running the Proxy
-    Usage
+- Usage
-    Project Structure
+- Project Structure
-    Testing
+- Testing
-    Design Decisions & Limitations
+- Design Decisions & Limitations
-    Scaling
+- Scaling
-    Security Enhancements
+- Security Enhancements
-    Resources
+- Resources

 ## Features

 Load Balancing (Round Robin):

-    Distributes incoming requests evenly across healthy backend servers using a simple Round Robin algorithm.
+- Distributes incoming requests evenly across healthy backend servers using a simple Round Robin algorithm.
-    Easily extendable to other balancing strategies, such as Least Connections or Weighted Round Robin.
+- Easily extendable to other balancing strategies, such as Least Connections or Weighted Round Robin.

 Rate Limiting:

-    Prevents abuse by limiting the number of requests a client can make within a specified timeframe.
+- Prevents abuse by limiting the number of requests a client can make within a specified timeframe.
-    Configurable to adjust thresholds based on application needs.
+- Configurable to adjust thresholds based on application needs.

 CORS Support:

-    Configurable to allow connections from any origin or restrict to specific hosts.
+- Configurable to allow connections from any origin or restrict to specific hosts.
-    Customizable headers and methods to control cross-origin requests.
+- Customizable headers and methods to control cross-origin requests.

 Health Checks with Recovery:

-    Continuously monitors the health of backend servers.
+- Continuously monitors the health of backend servers.
-    Automatically reintegrates recovered backends into the pool without manual intervention.
+- Automatically reintegrates recovered backends into the pool without manual intervention.
-    Ensures the proxy only forwards requests to active and healthy backends.
+- Ensures the proxy only forwards requests to active and healthy backends.

 Multiple Backend Support:

-    Easily configurable to support multiple backend servers via YAML configuration files.
+- Easily configurable to support multiple backend servers via YAML configuration files.
-    Ensures high availability by requiring at least one healthy backend to operate.
+- Ensures high availability by requiring at least one healthy backend to operate.

 Docker Integration:

-    Dockerfiles provided for the proxy and backend servers for streamlined containerization. docker-compose setup included for easy orchestration and deployment.
+- Dockerfiles provided for the proxy and backend servers for streamlined containerization.
+- docker-compose setup included for easy orchestration and deployment.

 ## Prerequisites